varunkumardev/amitmerchant1990.github.io/_posts/2016-11-15-Building-Simple-Offline-Notepad-Using-Service-Worker.md

 }
 ```

-Above code will try to check if the current browser supports `ServiceWorker` and if yes, it will register one.
+The above code will try to check if the current browser supports `ServiceWorker` and if yes, it will register one.
 Notice, we have passed a file called `sw.js` in the register function which we haven't created yet.

-Create a file called `sw.js` in the root and add the following content into it.
+Create a file called `sw.js` in the root and add the following content to it.

 ```js
 importScripts('js/cache-polyfill.js');